 2008 – today

-In 2003, the company was inherited by Howard R. Levine.
+In 2003, the company was acquired by Howard R. Levine.
 A couple of years later, the logo was changed under his leadership.
 The designers divided the brand name into two parts, placing a red circle between them with four figurines of white and orange men.
 The word “FAMILY” became red, and “DOLLAR” was recolored orange.
-The inscription “my family, my family dollar” appeared on the right side with a dot at the end.
+The inscription “my family, my family dollar” appeared on the right side, ending with a dot.
 Everything after the comma is in bold.
 The slogan is reduced to such an extent that it fits perfectly under the word “DOLLAR” – from “D” to “R” inclusive.
 The general background is white; there are no contours around the letters.

 At the same time, an alternate logo was used several times on the TV program Save to Win.
 Its base is a red rectangle.
 Inside is the same red word “FAMILY” with a white outline, and below it is an orange “DOLLAR” with a dot in the center of the “O.”